isocia/isocia.github.io/YoungerClass.md

 * Study Tips:
     * For Duʿāʾs, study your notes and Duʿāʾ book
     * For Prophets, study your notes and watch the videos again
-    * For Ṭahārah, study your notes and review <a href="https://isocia.github.io/Wu%E1%B8%8D%C5%AB%CA%BE%20Notes" target="_blank">vzSteps of Wuḍūʾ</a>
+    * For Ṭahārah, study your notes and review <a href="https://isocia.github.io/Wu%E1%B8%8D%C5%AB%CA%BE%20Notes" target="_blank">Steps of Wuḍūʾ</a>